Foxfield Railway: Vandals cause £25k damage at heritage attraction

 Staffordshire Police is investigating the attack which happened between 18:00 and 20:00 BST, said the society which runs the railway.

-"We put our heart and soul into keep our heritage alive to see it reduced to tatters in a manner of minutes by mindless individuals is absolutely gut wrenching," it said.
+"We put our heart and soul into keep our heritage alive.
+To see it reduced to tatters in a manner of minutes by mindless individuals is absolutely gut wrenching," the society said.

 'Another set back'